sophon-org/sophon-account/README.md

 The Sophon SDK provides tools and interfaces to integrate Sophon Global Wallet into your applications.
 This SDK is designed to work with modern web applications and follows Ethereum standards for wallet integration.

+## Receiving a Partner ID

+Local development does not require a separate partner ID, you can use the default one `123b216c-678e-4611-af9a-2d5b7b061258`.
+For production, you will need to receive a partner ID from us.
+Please reach out to us to get a partner ID via dropping a mail to [product@sophon.xyz](mailto:product@sophon.xyz).

 ## Motivation

 The Sophon SDK addresses several key challenges in blockchain application development: